Latest from ACM Awards

 ACM has named Lydia E. Kavraki of Rice University as the 2017-2018 Athena Lecturer.
 Kavraki was cited for the invention of randomized motion-planning algorithms in robotics and the development of robotics-inspired methods for bioinformatics and biomedicine.

-Jeffrey Heer has been named the recipient of the Grace Murray Hopper Award for for developing visualization languages that have changed the way people build and interact with charts and graphs across the Web.
+Jeffrey Heer has been named the recipient of the 2016 ACM Grace Murray Hopper Award for developing visualization languages that have changed the way people build and interact with charts and graphs across the Web.
 Heer has been a leader in developing computer languages to create charts, graphs and other visualizations that help people explore and understand data.

 Amos Fiat and Moni Naor have been named recipients of the 2016 ACM Paris Kanellakis Theory and Practice Award for the development of broadcast encryption and traitor tracing systems.
 Their original ideas are now used by cable television and satellite radio providers to ensure that only paying subscribers can decrypt a broadcast.